Victoria Australia Travel Guide

 Historic tall ship in South Wharf, connecting to Melbourne's maritime past.

-While not explicitly listed, Ballarat's history ties into the gold rush era and is historically significant.
+While not explicitly listed, Ballarat's history ties into the gold rush era and is important in history.

 Victoria's natural landscapes range from urban green spaces to spectacular coastal formations.

 Extensive landscaped gardens near the city center, with diverse plant collections and tranquil lakes.
-Free entry, perfect for a leisurely stroll or picnic.
+Free entry, ideal for a leisurely stroll or picnic.

 Melbourne's most accessible urban beach.
 Visit the St Kilda Pier at dusk to witness the nightly return of a colony of little penguins.